Sachin-Mahato/Sachin-Mahato/README.md

 🎯 **Frontend Developer | Freelancer**

 I'm a frontend developer with experience in building responsive web applications.
-I specialize in React, TypeScript, and modern CSS frameworks like Tailwind CSS, and I'm always eager to learn and create.
+I specialize in React, TypeScript, and modern CSS frameworks like Tailwind CSS.

 ---